 - Khatts Springs – separate facilities for men and women

-- Desert Safari – guided tour in a 4×4
+- Desert Safari – guided tour in a 4×4, can be arranged by the hotel

-- Nothing is too much when it comes to the happiness of the guests.
-Whether it is making an old lady happy or leaving hand written Eid greetings for new arrivals.
+- Nothing is too much when it comes to the happiness of their guests.
+Whether it is making an old lady happy on her 80th birthday or leaving hand written Eid greetings for new arrivals.

 - Fresh red roses in the room on arrival 🙂